19 Spring and Summer CSA Programs in Philadelphia for Farm-Fresh Produce All Season Long

-What to expect: There are three different share types to choose from: The small share features five items each week, the medium share contains seven items per week and the large share consists of ten items per week.
+What to expect: There are three different share types to choose from: The small share features five items each week, the medium share contains seven items a week, and the large share consists of 10 items per week.
 Items include fresh vegetables, with the occasional addition of fruits and herbs.
-There are also egg, fruit, bread, mushroom, and dairy share add-ons.
+There is also egg, fruit, cheese, mushroom, coffee, and dairy share add-ons.

 Length of time: This CSA lasts 23 weeks from June through November.

 Pickup: Various locations throughout Philadelphia, Berks County, and the Lehigh Valley.